reactjs/react.dev/src/content/reference/react/useReducer.md

 ### I'm getting an error: "Too many re-renders" {/*im-getting-an-error-too-many-re-renders*/}

 You might get an error that says: `Too many re-renders.
-React limits the number of renders to prevent an infinite loop.` Typically, this means that you're unconditionally dispatching an action *during render*, so your component enters a loop: render, dispatch (which causes a render), render, dispatch (which causes a render), and so on.
+React limits the number of renders to prevent an infinite loop.` Typically, this means that you're unconditionally dispatching an action *during render*, so your Component enters a loop: render, dispatch (which causes a render), render, dispatch (which causes a render), and so on.
 Very often, this is caused by a mistake in specifying an event handler:

 ```js {1-2}
 // 🚩 Wrong: calls the handler during render